Library Technician: Resources Sharing

 As a long time student affairs professional who studied first-year transition and retention in my doctoral program, I have seen students struggle first hand.
 I was also a guardian adlitem in Texas and worked directly with children in the foster care system.
 I want to help students continue building the resilience and confidence they will need once they graduate from WOU.
 I want to be your cheerleader and let you know you can be whatever you want to be, regardless of the adversity you have encountered and survived.
 The old Verizon commercial comes to mind, I want to be in your network so I can help you learn the skills needed to be successful at WOU and beyond.

-Computer Science Adjunt Lecturer
+Computer Science Adjunct Lecturer

 I’ve attended some training classes about foster care and would like to get involved.
 I believe all students, despite their situation, have the skills to attend and complete college.
-STudent success is a passion of mine so anything I can do to help would be an honor.
+Student success is a passion of mine so anything I can do to help would be an honor.

 English Writing Specialist for Spanish Speakers